TheByteGuy/HackRPI2024/README.md

 # AnimalSnap

-### This project is an app.
+### This project is a website.
 Within the app you will take pictures of any animals, fish, or insects that you see in your daily life.

 ##### -The app will determine the species of animal, and will categorize your photo for you.